- 1 Biography

 Her spider sculpture was created using steel and marble.
 Supported on eight thin legs, the spider’s body was suspended above the ground, which allowed audiences to walk freely underneath.
 Each ribbed leg was created out of two pieces of steel.
 Underneath the spider was also a wire-meshed sac that contained 17 white and marble eggs.

 Bourgeoise’s spider sculptures were always large, but they got more massive between 1995 and 1999.
 Her largest spider installation was approximately 21 feet tall and showed a body and round head of a spider supported on eight stick-like legs.
 Over the years, Bourgeoise made spiders in a range of media and ranging in size.
 The smallest spider she ever created was a 4-inch brooch, but her largest by far was the Maman sculpture close to 30 feet tall and could only be installed outside.
 Today, spiders have become synonymous with Louise Bourgeoise’s work.

 The Maman is on permanent display in:

-According to Loise, her mother was patient, soothing, subtle and useful just like a spider.
+According to Loise, her mother was patient, soothing, subtle and useful, just like a spider.
 Loise not only saw her mother in her spiders, but she also saw a reflection of herself in them as well.
 For Louise, spiders were not only to be feared but also revered.
-Maman represented an ambiguous image; behind its threatening appearing, there was also an illusion of protection against evil because spiders are often used to kill disease-carrying mosquitos.
+Maman represented an ambiguous image; behind its threatening appearance, there was also an illusion of protection against evil because spiders are often used to kill disease-carrying mosquitos.